akash-network/awesome-akash/Sentinel-dVPN-node/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/23629420/221614307-09813671-ed36-4db3-86d8-5836245f05f1.gif" width=70%</p>

 We don't know what **IPv4** address we'll be assigned before we start the deployment, so we'll start the deployment with an empty `IPV4_ADDRESS`.
 We will fill it in as soon as we get the **IPv4** address from the provider and update our deployment. <br/>
 It's time to ask for current offerings in the computing power market.
-We press `CREATE DEPLOYMENT`, confirm the transaction (**0.5 AKT** will be frozen) and wait for offers from providers.
+We press `CREATE DEPLOYMENT`, confirm the transaction (**0.5 ACT** will be frozen) and wait for offers from providers.

 <br/>